sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 # Setup

-The objective of this setup is to create a secure DMZ environment for the application using the F5 rSeries hardware platform—which provides a modern topology for flexible and scalable networking connectivity, enhanced performance, and protection—and VMware.
+The objective of this setup is to create a secure DMZ environment for the application using the F5 hardware platform, which provides a modern topology for flexible and scalable network connectivity, enhanced performance, and protection, together with VMware.
 The diagram below shows high-level components and their interactions.
 The setup includes two data centers, each with an origin pool that connects to the F5 Distributed Cloud site deployed in VMware.
 The Distributed Cloud site is connected to the BIG-IP, where a Virtual Server is configured.
 Our sample app (Arcadia) is inside the BIG-IP Virtual Server pool.
 The application is protected by a Web Application Firewall (WAF), DDoS Protection, Bot Protection, and API Discovery.

 The setup flow includes the following: